andreeaszabo10/BitTorrent-Simulator/Readme.md

 # BitTorrent Simulator

-This project implements a BitTorrent protocol simulator using MPI (Message Passing Interface).
-The simulator models the interaction between clients and a tracker in a peer-to-peer file-sharing network, handling file distribution, download, and upload processes using multiple threads.
+This project implements a BitTorrent protocol simulator using MPI that models the interaction between clients and a tracker in a peer-to-peer file-sharing network, handling file distribution, download, and upload processes using multiple threads.

 ## How It Works